Connect with us

 Mississippi election officials cannot prevent people with disabilities from seeking assistance to vote absentee or by mail in the upcoming Aug.
 8 party primary election or in the November general election.

-The temporary restraining order issued Wednesday by U.S. Judge Henry Wingate of the Southern District of Mississippi said the so-called ballot harvesting ban passed by the 2023 would be a violation of federal designed to ensure that people with disabilities and those who cannot read or write have equal access to the ballot box.
+The temporary restraining order issued Wednesday by U.S. Judge Henry Wingate of the Southern District of Mississippi said the so-called ballot harvesting ban passed by the 2023 Legislature would be a violation of federal law designed to ensure that people with disabilities and those who cannot read or write have equal access to the ballot box.

-Wingate wrote, “When questioned by this court, defendants (state officials) were unable to any data illustrating whether Mississippi has a widespread ballot harvesting problem.”
+Wingate wrote, “When questioned by this court, defendants (state officials) were unable to provide any data illustrating whether Mississippi has a widespread ballot harvesting problem.”

-Legislative said the bill was needed to prevent ballot harvesting – gathering absentee ballots of disabled and elderly people and essentially voting for them.
+Legislative leaders said the bill was needed to prevent ballot harvesting – gathering absentee ballots of disabled and elderly people and essentially voting for them.

 When signing the bill into law, Gov. Tate Reeves said, “Mississippi is taking another step toward upholding the absolute integrity of our election process by banning ballot harvesting across the state.
 This process is an open invitation for fraud and abuse and can occur without the voter ever even knowing.”

 Senate Bill 2358 prohibits anyone other than election officials, postal workers, commercial carriers, household members or caregivers from providing voter assistance and submitting an absentee ballot.
-Under Mississippi law, only certain people, the elderly and disabled, can vote early or via mail.
+Under Mississippi law, only certain people, including the elderly and disabled, can vote early or via mail.
 But to vote by mail, a person has to go through multiple steps, including requesting a ballot application before receiving the actual ballot.

-Wingate said he was concerned the bill did not properly define who could a person obtain a mail-in ballot and vote.
+Wingate said he was concerned the bill did not properly define who could help a person obtain a mail-in ballot and vote.
 He said the term caregiver was especially ambiguous.

 And that uncertainty combined with the criminal penalties for a violation of the new law could deter the estimated 850,00 Mississippian who could be impacted (one in five adults) from voting, Wingate said.

-“Mississippians with disabilities have a right to vote without barriers and to have access to fully participate in all of civic ,” said Greta Kemp Martin, litigation director of Disability Rights Mississippi.
+“Mississippians with disabilities have a right to vote without barriers and to have access to fully participate in all areas of civic life,” said Greta Kemp Martin, litigation director of Disability Rights Mississippi.
 “We are pleased the court has recognized this and that Mississippians with disabilities can rest assured that they may cast their ballot in whichever manner is most accessible to them, including having the assistance of a person of their own choosing.”

-Kemp Martin is running as the Democratic candidate for this year against Republican incumbent Lynn Fitch whose office defended the law.
+Kemp Martin is running as the Democratic candidate for attorney general this year against Republican incumbent Lynn Fitch whose office defended the law.
 Lt.
 Gov. Delbert Hosemann also has touted the new law in his reelection campaign this year.
-He called it one of the Legislature's efforts to ensure the integrity of the ballot.
+He called it one of the Legislature’s efforts to ensure the integrity of the ballot.

 But others questioned the need for the law.